johnbender/twenty-questions/writing/parser.md

 "1 / 2"         == Div (Num 1) (Num 2)
 "1 ([+/*-]) 2 ([+/*-]) 3" == <1> (<2> (Num 1) (Num 2)) (Num 3)
 "1 ([+-]) 2 ([*/]) 3"     == <1> (Num 1) (<2> (Num 2) (Num 3))
+"\(1\)"         == Num 1
 ```

 From this, a sufficiently powerful synthesis engine (with reasonable
 heuristics built-in) should be able to synthesize the desired parser.
 All without the programmer having to learn tricks for establishing
 associativity and precedence, or dealing with left-recursion.

+We can use the same specification to generate a pretty-printer for the
+language that is a right inverse of the parser.
+Pretty-printer is
+total, but parser is partial.
+In particular, parser is defined on any
+output of the pretty printer.

+TODO: twenty questions: generate candidates, ask questions.
+User can
+allow the system to ask the 16 questions to establish precedence
+rules, or can write the single regex rule.